Unidata/netcdf-cxx4/README.md

       ./configure --enable-cxx-4 [plus other options]

+Note that the "configure" script must be generated using

+      autoreconf -if

 To build the C++ interface guide, change to the cxx4 directory of the distribution and enter